msiladi/pfsrsdk/README.md

 from CRAN or other defined repositories in the `packrat/src/` directory, along with a `packrat.lock` file that specifies the packages and their versions.

+##### External Dependencies

+To improve the operational speed of Packrat tasks, especially in our CI processes, some of these necessary development dependencies are not included in the Packrat library.
+They are referenced in the Packrat configuration file, `packrat/packrat.opts`, as `external.packages`.
+As a developer of the `pfsrsdk` package, please ensure that the following packages are installed in your system
+library:

+* `devtools`
+* `knitr`
+* `pkgdown`
+* `shiny`
+* `testthat`
+* `testthis`

 ##### `packrat::init()`

 These files are generated on a new project by calling: